Oenanthe javanica

-Oenanthe javanica, commonly Java waterdropwort, water celery, water dropwort, Chinese celery, Indian pennywort and Japanese (flat leaf) parsley, is a plant of the genus Oenanthe originating from East Asia.
+Oenanthe javanica, commonly Java waterdropwort, water celery, water dropwort, Chinese celery, Indian pennywort, minari and Japanese (flat leaf) parsley, is a plant of the genus Oenanthe originating from East Asia.
 It has a widespread native distribution in temperate Asia and tropical Asia, and is also native to Queensland, Australia.

 This plant should not be confused with the plants of the genus Cryptotaenia, sometimes called "Japanese wild parsley" (mitsuba in Japanese), Apium graveolens var. secalinum which is also called "Chinese celery", or other plants called "water dropwort" and "water celery".

 Description

 Oenanthe javanica is a perennial herb that grows to about 1 m in height, with fibrous roots that emerge from all nodes, and flowers with 5 white petals and 5 stamens.
 The leaves are aromatic, glabrous, and have a sheath covering the stem.
 The leaflets are divided into lobes and crinkled.
 The 'Flamingo' variety has colorful pink edges.
 The plant grows wild in moist areas, along streams and on the edges of ponds.

 The plant is considered officially invasive in several states of the United States.